 - 1 tablespoon cornstarch

-- 8 oz cooked chicken breast shredded – rotisserie works well
+- 8 ounces cooked chicken breast (shredded – rotisserie works well)

 - In a large soup pot, bring chicken broth to a boil.
 Add rice, salt and pepper and simmer until rice is tender, about 15 minutes.

 - Remove one cup of the broth from the pot and pour into a medium bowl.
 Add corn starch and whisk until dissolved.
 Pour in lemon juice and whisk once more.

 - To temper the eggs, slowly add the whisked eggs to the broth/cornstarch/lemon juice mixture.
 Whisk constantly so that the eggs gradually come to temperature.
 Continue until all of the eggs are fully incorporated.